xa0412/tp/docs/DeveloperGuide.md

    1. Locate the JSON file and rename/delete it while the application is closed.
 Relaunch the application.
    2. A new data file is generated with sample data.

+## **Appendix: Planned Enhancements**

+Team Size: 5

+The following are features / improvements our team has planned to implement in the future due to lack of time.
+1. **Implement validation logic to enforce prerequisite rules between courses**: The current courses input accepts prerequisites to previous courses.
+We plan to compile a list of courses and its prerequisites to be used as a validation check before accepting courses inputs.
+2. **Implement stricter course code validation**: The current and previous courses input accepts any course codes that follows the regex, but may not be an actual course in NUS.
+We plan to use the compiled list of courses for validation checks.
+3. **Edit specific tags**: The current editing tags feature requires the user to re-enter all of their tags, even though the user only wants to edit a specific tag.
+We plan to implement a new prefix that allows users to edit a specific tag, without having to re-enter the existing tags.
+4. **Implement editing of previous courses**: The current edit feature does not support the editing of previous courses.
+We plan to include this feature in subsequent iterations.
+5. **Implement stricter duplication checks for contacts**:The current application allows for multiple contacts with the same name (different case sensitivity) and phone number to be added to the contact book.
+We plan to enforce stricter duplication checks by combining the name and phone number as a primary key, such that the same name and phone number will be flagged as the same contact.
+6. **Implement less restrictive name validation**: The current symbols allowed when adding a name are `.'-`.
+As of now, we do not allow `/` to be included in the name field as it affects the parsing logic of our application.
+We plan to allow for more symbols to be included without affecting the logic in subsequent iterations.